curious-containers/cc-server/docs/admin.rst

 ===========================

 The administrator documentation describes the installation and required dependencies of the CC-Server software, as well as the configuration options.
-This software has been tested with Ubuntu 14.04 and 16.04, but may also work with other Linux distributions.
+This software has been tested with Ubuntu 16.04, but may also work with other Linux distributions.
 Adapt the following installation instructions to your own need.
 Python 3 is required.
-The software is tested with Python 3.4, but newer versions are likely to work as well.
+The software is tested with Python 3.5, but other versions are likely to work as well.

 CC-Server is able to connect to a local docker-engine, which is useful for testing the software with a minimal configuration effort or to deploy the software to a single production server.
 If this is the first time you are